aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 }
 ```

-This Javascript code demonstrates the conversion process for a slide with notes using the [getImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Slide#getImage-java.awt.Dimension-) method:
+This JavaScript code demonstrates the conversion process for a slide with notes using the [getImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Slide#getImage-java.awt.Dimension-) method:

 ```javascript
 var pres = new aspose.slides.Presentation("PresentationNotes.pptx");